jgrassler/talks/magnum-debugging-101/lightning/main.md

 <!--

-# Generate a Heat Template Matching Cluster
+## Generate a Heat Template Matching Cluster

-Now `magnum-conductor` generates a Heat template from the information in the cluster and cluster template...
+If none of the early errors happened, `magnum-conductor` generates a Heat template...

 ![Generate a Heat Template Matching Cluster](img/magnum_architecture_6.PNG)